 I am an Associate Professor in the Department of Politics and Associate Professor (by courtesy) at the Frank Batten School of Leadership and Public Policy at the University of Virginia.
+I am also a faculty affiliate at the Center for Effective Lawmaking.
 Before coming to UVA, I was a faculty member in the Department of Political Science at the University of Houston.
 I received my Ph.D. in Political Science from the University of North Carolina at Chapel Hill.
 Prior to my doctoral work at UNC, I received a Master’s Degree in Political Science from Appalachian State University.
-My research focuses on legislative behavior, state politics, and methods of social network analysis.
-My research has appeared in journals like American Political Science Review, The Journal of Politics, Legislative Studies Quarterly, and State Politics and Policy Quarterly.
+My research focuses on legislative behavior, state politics, and representation.
+My research has appeared in journals like American Political Science Review, American Journal of Political Science, and The Journal of Politics.
+I am also a co-editor for the journal Legislative Studies Quarterly.

 My dissertation research was supervised by Thomas Carsey.
 Tom passed away in February of 2018 after a battle with ALS.
 Tom’s impact on me, my work, and so many of his students is hard to put into words.
 In memory of all Tom did for his students, the State Politics and Policy Section of the American Political Science Association has endowed a travel award for graduate students in his honor.
 You can donate to this award here.

 You can order a copy of my coauthored book with Jeffrey Harden, Indecision in American Legislatures, published by the University of Michigan Press as a part of the Legislative Politics and Policymaking Series here.

 You can order a copy of my coauthored book with Jonathan Slapin, Roll Call Rebels: Strategic Dissent in the United States and United Kingdom, published by Cambridge University Press as a part of the Cambridge Elements in American Politics here.